dalijolijo/Cryptowallet.si/README.md

 - We dont have access to your coins, your seed backup or your private keys.
 - Private keys can be retrieved from the backup seed (again write it down andstore it to a safe place).

-### For support join our Telegram group https://t.me/joinchat/D32pHEojbV2orJhc0wBp8A
+### For support join our Bitcore Telegram group https://t.me/bitcore_cc

 ### Responsibility of the security of your mobile device is yours alone.